BenoitJeanson/fledge-south-c37118/README.md

 `SPLIT_STATIONS`: From one stream source, C37.118 allow to have multiple data sources.
 You can decide wether

 * `true` the plugin desagregate the sources into individual readings
 * `false` the plugin keeps the multiple sources into one reading.

+You can filter on the IDCODE of the stations by filling in `STATION_IDCODES_FILTER`.
+If empty, then no filtering is implemented.

 ## Testing